 Black History Month Essay Contest

-Congresswoman Jennifer McClellan announces her inaugural Black History Month Essay Contest for middle and high school students in Virginia’s Fourth Congressional District.
+Congresswoman Jennifer McClellan announces her Black History Month Essay Contest for middle and high school students in Virginia’s Fourth Congressional District.

 The competition aims to increase education and awareness of prominent figures in Black history.
 Open to all middle and high school students in Virginia’s Fourth, students are tasked with an essay analyzing the significance of specific Black figures in history.

-The deadline to submit an essay is Friday, February 7th and should be sent to VA04_Projects@mail.house.gov.
+The deadline to submit an essay is Monday, February 9th and should be sent to VA04_Projects@mail.house.gov.